vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 If omitted, this field defaults to a random UUID.
 When the bootstrap provider is Cloud-Init, this value is used as the default value for spec.bootstrap.cloudInit.instanceID if it is omitted. |
+| `guestID` _string_ | GuestID describes the desired guest operating system identifier for a VM.

+The logic that determines the guest ID is as follows:

+1. If this field is set, then its value is used.
+2. Otherwise, if the VirtualMachineClass used to deploy the VM contains a non-empty guest ID, then it is used.
+3. Finally, if this field is still undetermined, and the VM is deployed from an OVF template that defines a guest ID, then that value is used.

+Please refer to https://bit.ly/4elnjP3 for a complete list of supported guest operating system identifiers.

+Please note that this field is immutable after the VM is powered on.
+To change the guest ID after the VM is powered on, the VM must be powered off and then powered on again with the updated guest ID spec. |

 ### VirtualMachineStatus